joeytwiddle/significant-white-space/README.md

 - You can still express short `{ ... }` blocks on-one-line if you want to, but don't mix things up.
 Specifically do not follow a curly by text and then newline and indent.
 That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.

-- Semicolon injection's inability to detect multi-line comments and trailing comments can cause them to appear unwantedly.
+- FIXED: Semicolon injection's inability to detect multi-line comments and trailing comments can cause them to appear unwantedly.
 (SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)
 You can either stick with a strict single-line comment style, or try to stop caring about odd semicolons appearing in comments!

 - Indentation of the original code must be correct for transformation to sws.
 (E.g. this can be thrown up if you comment out the top and bottom lines of an if statement.)
 A fix for this could be to parse `{` and `}`s and force correct indentation in the output.